Mtrufli/design-system/README.md

   - When not to use
   - Accessibility and Usability
   - HTML and CSS
-- Any code added to a Component page should be embedded as a Pen from CodePen.
+- Any code added to a Component page should be embedded as a Pen from the team's CodePen account.